 Coal was mined from multiple seams under land leased from several landlords: the Vizard family, the Earls Fitzwilliam from Wentworth Woodhouse and the Vernon-Wentworths from Wentworth Castle, as well as several minor landowners.

 Hoyland & Elsecar

-A colliery had been established at Platts Common by William Vizard in late 1840.
-He named the concern the Hoyland and Elsecar Coal Company, and it consisted of a partnership carried on between him, the Earl of Lauderdale, and the Honourable Sir Anthony Maitland.
-The partnership ended at the end of 1842.
+The colliery had first been established at Platts Common by William Vizard in late 1840.
+A wealthy London solicitor, he named the concern the Hoyland and Elsecar Coal Company, and it actually consisted of a partnership carried on between him, the Earl of Lauderdale, and the Honourable Sir Anthony Maitland.
+This partnership ended at the end of 1842.

 The Hoyland and Elsecar Colliery had two shafts working the thick Barnsley seam.
 It was initially managed by Timothy Smith (1799-1874) who came from a family of Leeds coal masters and resided in Hoyland Hall until around 1851, being superseded by Robert Charles Webster (1822-1883) who remained at Hoyland through to 1860, assisting at a number of accidents at local collieries, notably Lundhill Colliery in 1857.

 The cashier and agent of the pit during much of this period, 1845-1858, was John Harrison whose grave lies in Tankersley churchyard:

 A contemporary description of the pit says:

 “The present pits are respectively 130 and 132 yards in depth.
 The seam has a dip of 1 in 14 N.E. and varies from 7 feet 6 inches to 8 feet in thickness.
 It is overlain by thick strata of “Strong blue band”, with fire-clay underneath.